briggsb9/agw-pbrouting-appserv-auth/README.md

 Note: The steps below assume you have an existing Azure App Service and an Azure Application Gateway set up with [path-based routing](https://learn.microsoft.com/en-us/azure/application-gateway/create-url-route-portal) rules.

 #### Steps:
-1. **Set up Authentication in Code**: Configure your app to authenticate users using a code-based approach (e.g., with Microsoft Entra ID).
+1. **Set up Authentication in Code**: Configure your app to authenticate users using a code-based approach with Microsoft Entra ID.
 Refer to the [Quickstart for Python Flask web app](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-python-webapp) to set up authentication.

 2. **Path-Based Routing Adjustments**:
-   - Update routes to ensure your app responds to the path set in App Gateway.
-Define the `REDIRECT_PATH` in `app_config.py` with the format `/YOURPATH/getAToken`.
+   - Update the app routes in app.py to ensure your app responds to the path set in App Gateway.
+Each route must be configured to accept requests at the specified path (e.g., `@app.route("/YOURPATH")`).
-   - Each route must be configured to accept requests at the specified path (e.g., `@app.route("/YOURPATH")`).
+   - Define the `REDIRECT_PATH` in `app_config.py` with the format `/YOURPATH/getAToken`.

 #### Pros:
 - **Full Control**: Customizable to fit specific routing and authentication requirements.